mozilla/glean/docs/user/debugging/android.md

 >   --es tagPings test-metrics-ping
 > ```

-Debugging features in Android can also be enabled using environment variables.
-For more information on the available features accessible through this method and how to enable them, see [Enabling debugging features through environment variables](./index.md).

-These environment variables must be set on the device that is running the application.

 ### Glean Log messages

 When running a Glean-powered app in the Android emulator or on a device connected to your computer via cable, there are several ways to read the log output.